Error coins value guide — every U.S. denomination

 How do I know if I have a genuine error coin or just a damaged coin?

 The key distinction is origin: genuine mint errors occur during the production process before the coin leaves the Mint.
 Post-mint damage — dents, gouges, acid etching, grinding — occurs after the coin enters circulation.
 Genuine off-center strikes show a clean blank crescent with a normal rim on the struck portion.
 Genuine doubled dies show fully formed secondary images with depth.
-Damage shows irregular surfaces, tool marks, and disrupted metal flow that doesn't match any known production error type.
+Damage shows irregular surfaces, tool marks, and disrupted metal flow.
 When in doubt, PCGS or NGC authentication is the definitive answer.

 What is machine doubling and why doesn't it have value?